Access applications for Kendal Calling 2018 will open in 2018.

 - BRITISH SIGN LANGUAGE

 HOW TO APPLY?
-PLEASE NOTE APPLICATIONS FOR 2017 ARE NOW CLOSED.
+PLEASE NOTE APPLICATIONS FOR 2018 ARE OPENING SOON.

 1. Book your festival tickets, please include Thursday tickets if you would like to arrive a day earlier.
 Please note: Live in vehicle (campervan/caravan) and personal assistant tickets can be requested through the access form in step 2.